rapid7/insightconnect-workflows/workflows/Enrich_URLs_and_Domains_with_VirusTotal_from_Microsoft_Teams/help.md

 Lookup and enrich suspicious URLs and domains with a simple Microsoft Teams command.
 URL and domain analysis provided by VirusTotal is returned in a Microsoft Teams thread.

-More than one URL or domain can be specified in a single command.
+Multiple URLs or domains can be specified in a single command.

 Sample Microsoft Teams Trigger Commands: